Proof Theory of Riesz Spaces and Modal Riesz Spaces: Hypersequent Calculus for Riesz Spaces

 is derivable for any assignment of concrete assignments $r_1,r_2\in \mathbb{R}$ to $\alpha$ and $\beta$ such that $(r_1)^2-r_2 > 0$ and $(r_1)^2-r_2 = s+t$.
-Hence a hypersequent can be interpreted as describing the set of possible assignments to these real--valued variables that result in a valid concrete (i.e., where all scalars are numbers and not variables) derivation.
+Hence a hypersequent can be interpreted as describing the set of possible assignments to these real-valued variables that result in a valid concrete (i.e., where all scalars are numbers and not variables) derivation.

-The main idea behind the proof of Theorem \ref{thm:modal_free_decidability} is that it is possible, given an arbitrary hypersequent $G$, to construct (automatically) a formula in the first order theory of the real closed field (FO$(\mathbb{R},+,\times, \leq)$) describing the set of valid assignments.
-Since this theory is decidable and has quantifier elimination \cite{tarski1951}, it is possible to verify if this set is nonempty and extract a valid assignment to variables.
+The main idea behind the proof of Theorem~\ref{thm:modal_free_decidability} is that it is possible, given an arbitrary hypersequent $G$, to construct (automatically) a formula in the first order theory of the real closed field (FO$(\mathbb{R},+,\times, \leq)$) describing the set of valid assignments.
+Since this theory is decidable and has quantifier elimination~\cite{tarski1951}, it is possible to verify if this set is nonempty and extract a valid assignment to variables.